pascalestomp/vision-api-art-catalogue-extraction/OCR_LLM_README.md

 - Price
 - Full Entry Quote

-⚠️ Known Limitations:
-- **Character confusion**: The OCR often misreads characters (e.g., lowercase “l”, uppercase “I”, and the number “1”), leading to errors in names and numbers.
-- **LLM misinterpretation**: Phrases like “idem” or “dezelfde” can be misunderstood by the LLM, resulting in missing or duplicated artist names.
-- **Formatting consistency**: GPT output may occasionally deviate from expected CSV formatting, which could cause row misalignment.
-- **Entity omission**: Not all entities are captured—especially in long catalogues—due to chunk boundaries or vague entry formatting.

-💡 Notes:
-- This approach is ideal for extracting structured data from historical text when the number of categories (columns) is relatively small.
-- When it comes to optimizing output quality, **prompt engineering** plays a critical role and should be treated as a flexible and evolving component of the pipeline.

-🚀 Dependencies:
-- `openai` – for accessing GPT-4
-- `pandas` – for data handling and Excel export
-- `openpyxl` – as the Excel writer engine for `.xlsx` output

 This script represents a hybrid approach where traditional OCR is combined with generative AI to tackle the nuanced task of historical data structuring.